Tutorial: From Excel workbook to a report in the Power BI service to Microsoft Teams

 Build your report

-Power BI opens in Editing view and displays the report canvas.
-On the right side are the Visualizations, Filters, and Fields panes.
-Notice that your Excel workbook table data appears in the Fields pane.
-Under the name of the table, Power BI lists the column headings as individual fields.
+The report opens in Editing view and displays the blank report canvas.
+On the right are the Visualizations, Filters, and Fields panes.
+Your Excel workbook table data appears in the Fields pane.
+At the top is the name of the table, financials.
+Under that, Power BI lists the column headings as individual fields.

 Now you can begin to create visualizations.
 Let's say your manager wants to see profit over time.
 In the Fields pane, drag Profit to the report canvas.

-By default, Power BI displays a bar chart.
+By default, Power BI displays a column chart with one column.

 Drag Date to the report canvas.

-Power BI updates the bar chart to show profit by date.
+Power BI updates the column chart to show profit by date.

-If your chart doesn't look like you expect, check your aggregations.
-For example, in the Value well, right-click the field you just added and ensure the data is being aggregated the way you'd like it.
+If your chart values don't look as you expect, check your aggregations.
+For example, in the Values well, select the Profit field you just added and ensure the data is being aggregated the way you'd like it.
 In this example, we're using Sum.

 Your manager wants to know which countries are the most profitable.
-Impress them with a map visualization.
+Impress your manager with a map visualization.

 Select a blank area on your report canvas.

-From the Fields pane, drag the Country and the Profit fields to your report canvas.
+From the Fields pane, drag the Country field to your report canvas, then drag the Profit field to the map.

 Power BI creates a map visual with bubbles representing the relative profit of each location.